Revision Date: 26 September 2014

-- space available for storage, staging, and destruction
+- space available for storage, staging, and destruction; and

 General Disposal (trash collection or bulk recycling) may be used for records that do not contain confidential or restricted information.

-Shredding (or disintegration or pulping) is REQUIRED for ALL records (including transitory, official record copies and duplicates) containing confidential or restricted information.
-Records containing both confidential and public information should be all considered confidential.
+- Shredding (or disintegration or pulping) is REQUIRED for ALL records (including transitory, official record copies and duplicates) containing information confidential or restricted.
+Records containing both confidential and public information should be considered confidential in its entirety.

 Shredding may be done in the department when costs of equipment and labor are justified and adequate secured space is available.

-If the shredding services are coordinated through Asset Management, complete a Document Destruction Request Form (Form 2-50) .
+If the shredding services are coordinated through Asset Management, complete a Document Destruction Request Form (Form 2-50).
 Attach the destruction log to the records destruction request and send both to Asset Management, inter campus mail box #19536.
 Asset Management will use a third party vendor for the destruction of the records.